MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/whats-the-lifecycle-manager-23h2.md

 - Solution Builder Extension: Hardware vendors might choose to integrate with this feature to enhance the update management experience for their customers.

-  - If a hardware vendor has integrated with our update validation and release platform, the solution extension content includes the drivers and firmware, and the orchestrator manages the necessary system reboots within the same maintenance window.
+  - If a hardware vendor integrates with our update validation and release platform, the solution extension content includes the drivers and firmware, and the orchestrator manages the necessary system reboots within the same maintenance window.
 You can spend less time searching for updates and experience fewer maintenance windows.

 This solution is the recommended way to update your Azure Stack HCI cluster.